на титульну сторінку

 Submitting a manuscript to Theriologia Ukrainica the author(s) acknowledge(s) that neither this manuscript nor another manuscript of similar content has not been published earlier and is not under consideration in another journal.
 Authors should present an accurate account of the work performed and the results obtained, followed by an objective discussion.
 Review articles should be accurate, objective and comprehensive.
 Authors may be asked to provide the raw data of their study.
 Authors should ensure that work and/or words of others has been appropriately cited.
 Plagiarism in all its forms is unacceptable.

-When a manuscript is accepted for publication, the authors should submit a conflict of interests statement.
-All sources of financial support for the work should be disclosed.
+When a manuscript is accepted for publication, the authors should submit a conflict of interests statemen: this should be done by each author of the article.
+According to the Declaration, all sources of financial support for the work should be disclosed.
 Information obtained privately must not be used or reported without explicit permission from the source.

 When authors discover significant errors or inaccuracies in their own published work, it is their obligation to notify the editors and cooperate with them to either correct the paper in the form of an erratum or to retract the paper.